DeKUT-DSAIL/arm-dev-summit/bioacoustics/README.md

   <img width="auto" height="auto" src="/assets/img/8 write complete.jpg">
 </p>

-Unplug the SD Card and be plug it into the SD card slot of the Jetson Nano.
+Unplug the SD Card.
 </details>

-## Accessing Raspberry Pi command line using SSH
+## Accessing Jetson Nano command line using SSH

 <details>
   <summary>Click to expand!</summary>

-After installing the Raspbian OS on the Raspberry Pi we need to access its the command line.
-We can do it using a USB keyboard, a monitor, a HDMI cable and a mouse.
-Just plug the mouse and the keyboard into the Raspberry Pi's USB ports and the HDMI to the HDMI ports on the monitor and the Pi.
-Power the monitor and the Pi.
-From here you can access the Raspberry Pi's full desktop environment.
+Insert the SD Card into the Jetson Nano SD card slot and a USB wifi adapter.
+If you have a keyboard, mouse, monitor and monitor, follow the instructions [here](https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit#setup) to access the Jetson Nano full desktop on a monitor.

-If you do not have access to a USB keyboard, a monitor, a HDMI cable and a mouse, we will use SSH to access the commandline of a headless Raspberry Pi with another computer.
-The steps below are a guide on how to access the command line of a Raspberry Pi using SSH
+In this section, we will access the commandline of the Jetson Nano using SSH and an extra computer.
+The guide is for computers operating on Windows OS.

 ### Step 1
-Connect the Ethernet cable to the Ethernet ports on your computer and the Raspberry Pi and power the Raspberry Pi.
-Ensure that the green LED at the Raspberry Pi's Ethernet port is blinking to show a connection has been established between your computer and the Pi.
+Connect your computer to the Jetson Nano's micro USB port.
+Connect the power to the Nano's power micro-USB power port and switch it on.

 ### Step 2
 Download and install PuTTy [here](https://the.earth.li/~sgtatham/putty/latest/w64/putty-64bit-0.76-installer.msi) for Windows and [here](https://the.earth.li/~sgtatham/putty/latest/putty-0.76.tar.gz) for Unix